matgille/boudams/README.md

+Forked from https://github.com/ponteineptique/boudams.
+After tagging this version compares the original and the tokenized string to add more spacing information, and shows any added or deleted space.
+It can insert XML entities for example, to represent the tokenization with `tei:orig | tei:reg` elements, for example.

+*Caveat*: for now it works only with texts that keep linebreaks: this version is designed to be used as the first operation of the edition workflow:
+- HTR|OCR
+- segmentation | handling of hyphens (TBC)
+- handling of abbreviations
+- etc...

 # Le Boucher d'Amsterdam

 Boudams, or "Le boucher d'Amsterdam", is a deep-learning tool built for tokenizing Latin or Medieval French languages.